gottagofaster236/pbtetris/README.md

 # pbtetris

 Tetris for PocketBook 6xx e-readers.
 (Although it should work on later models).

+This is a version for 800x600 displays, check out [this fork](https://github.com/neilswann80/pbtetris) by neilswann80 for HD display support.

 You can download the app [here](https://github.com/gottagofaster236/pbtetris/raw/master/pbtetris.app).